carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 >
 > > ## Solution
 > >
 > > 1.
 Based on visual inspection, this linear model does a fairly good job in capturing the relationship between "OverallQual" and sale price.
-While sales price appears to follow a predictable trend, it may be best to first quantitatively evaluate the model before overrelying on its predictions.
+However, there is a tendency for the model to underpredict more expensive homes and overpredict less expensive homes.
 > >
 > > 2.
 Since the train and test set plots look very similar, overfitting is not a concern.
 Generally speaking, overfitting is not encountered with univariate models unless you have an incredily small number of samples to train the model on.
 Since the model follows the trajectory of sale price reasonably well, it also does not appear to underfit the data (at least not to an extreme extent).
 > >